SuperThunder/SuperThunder.github.io/_posts/2017-10-07-TheManual.md

 - The option of which sections should be written to the eBook (for example, only using everyday sections like 1,4,5,6, and 7)
 - Creating sections within the eBook for each manual section, under which each page is a chapter
 - Make the actual pages look better - the man style formatting means the section headers (NAME, SYNOPSIS, DESCRIPTION, etc) are quite massive compared to the page name and text
-- Sort the list of HTML pages by title before putting them into the book so that books of the same section and of similar title are next to each other